-- □ Number of inhabited dwellings in each NUTS3 region, subdivided into family houses (detached and semi-detached houses) and apartments, based on the 2001 Census continuously updated from administrative sources of construction authorities - □ Population characteristics: - Population totals in each NUTS 3 region (from demographic statistics) - Economic activity characteristics in each NUTS3 region: - Number of pensioners (excl. pensions for orphans) based on the administrative data from the Ministry of Labour and Social Affairs and the Czech Social Security Administration - Number of unemployed registered unemployed from the administrative source of the Ministry of Labour and Social Affairs, corrected for unregistered unemployment using the Labour Force Survey data - Number of self-employed estimate based on the Labour Force Survey and on the administrative data from the Czech Social Security Administration - Number of children aged 0-15 from demographic statistics - Demographic characteristics at the national level (based on the demographic statistics):
+- □ Number of inhabited dwellings in each NUTS3 region, subdivided into family houses (detached and semi-detached houses) and apartments, based on the 2001 Census and 2011 Census continuously updated from administrative sources of construction authorities - □ Population characteristics: - Population totals in each NUTS3 region (from demographic statistics) - Economic activity characteristics in each NUTS3 region: - Number of pensioners (excl. pensions for orphans) based on the administrative data from the Ministry of Labour, Social Affairs and the Czech Social Security Administration and reduced the pensioners living out of the dwellings based on the 2011 Census - Number of unemployed registered unemployment from the administrative source of the Ministry of Labour and Social Affairs, corrected for unregistered unemployment using the Labour Force Survey data and for unemployment of the homeless and persons living in institutions or collective accommodation establishments (based on the 2011 Census) - Number of self-employed estimate based on the Labour Force Survey and on the administrative data from the Czech Social Security Administration - Number of children aged 0-15 from demographic statistics

-- Age groups (0-15, 16-24, 25-34, 35-44, 45-54, 55-64, 65-74, 75+) - Sex - Municipality size (below 2 000 inhabitants, 2 000-9 999, 10 000-49 999, 50 000+ inhabitants)
+- Demographic characteristics at the national level (based on the demographic statistics): - Age groups (0-15, 16-24, 25-34, 35-44, 45-54, 55-64, 65-74, 75+); Sex - Municipality size (less than 2 000 inhabitants, 2 000-9 999, 10 000-49 999, 50 000 or more inhabitants)

-The target population of the survey were persons living in private households, therefore the data from demographic statistics was adjusted by subtracting institutionalized population (from social security administrative data), persons in prisons and foreign residents living in hostels and lodging houses.
+The target population of the survey was persons living in private households, therefore the data from demographic statistics was adjusted by subtracting institutionalized population (from social security administrative data and Ministry of Justice) and the persons living outside dwellings as based on the 2011 Census.